Stability estimates for radial basis function methods applied to linear scalar conservation laws: Stability properties of RBF methods for linear advection problems

 Then the sum on the right hand side of \eqref{eq:stabilityrbffd:fourthStep} is rewritten in terms of $\mathcal{E}^I$ and $\partial\Omega$:

-The positive and the negative normals along the same edge $\mathcal{E}_i$ are related by $n^-_{\mathcal{E}_i} = - n^+_{\mathcal{E}_i}$.
-Further, we split the integral over $\partial\Omega$ in the inflow part $\Gamma_{\text{inflow}}$ and the outflow part $\Gamma_{\text{outflow}}$, both defined in \eqref{eq:stabilityKansa:inflowoutflow} such that $\int_{\partial\Omega} u_h^2\, F' \cdot n\, ds = \int_{\Gamma_{\text{inflow}}} u_h^2\, F' \cdot n\, ds + \int_{\Gamma_{\text{outflow}}} u_h^2\, F' \cdot n\, ds$.
+The positive and the negative normals along the same edge $\mathcal{E}_i$ are related by $\bm n^-_{\mathcal{E}_i} = - \bm n^+_{\mathcal{E}_i}$.
+Further, we split the integral over $\partial\Omega$ in the inflow part $\Gamma_{\text{inflow}}$ and the outflow part $\Gamma_{\text{outflow}}$, both defined in \eqref{eq:stabilityKansa:inflowoutflow} such that $\int_{\partial\Omega} u_h^2\, \bm \beta \cdot \bm n\, ds = \int_{\Gamma_{\text{inflow}}} u_h^2\, \bm \beta \cdot \bm n\, ds + \int_{\Gamma_{\text{outflow}}} u_h^2\, \bm \beta \cdot \bm n\, ds$.
 We obtain:

-In the same way as in Section \ref{sec:stabilityproperties:Kansa}, we now use the sign of $F' \cdot n$ from \eqref{eq:stabilityKansa:inflowoutflow} to further bound \eqref{eq:stabilityrbffd:sixthstep} by using $- \int_{\Gamma_{\text{inflow}}} u_h^2\, F' \cdot n\, ds \leq \int_{\Gamma_{\text{inflow}}} u_h^2\, |F' \cdot n|\, ds$ and $- \int_{\Gamma_{\text{outflow}}} u_h^2\, F' \cdot n\, ds \leq 0$, and we also use \eqref{eq:stabilityestimate:discreteToContinuousInnerProduct} to define the $e_I$ term, and arrive to:
+In the same way as in Section \ref{sec:stabilityproperties:Kansa}, we now use the sign of $\bm \beta \cdot \bm n$ from \eqref{eq:stabilityKansa:inflowoutflow} to further bound \eqref{eq:stabilityrbffd:sixthstep} by using $- \int_{\Gamma_{\text{inflow}}} u_h^2\, \bm \beta \cdot \bm n\, ds \leq \int_{\Gamma_{\text{inflow}}} u_h^2\, |\bm \beta \cdot \bm n|\, ds$ and $- \int_{\Gamma_{\text{outflow}}} u_h^2\, \bm \beta \cdot \bm n\, ds \leq 0$, and we also use \eqref{eq:stabilityestimate:discreteToContinuousInnerProduct} to define the $e_I$ term, and arrive to:

-where, we used an inverse inequality in the second step in a similar way as in \eqref{eq:stabilityKansa:finalEstimate}, and where we consequently have that $C=2 C_{\int} C_I$.
-This is the finalized semi-discrete stability estimate for the RBF-FD method with oversampling.
+where, we used an inverse inequality for general locally Sobolev-type finite dimensional spaces from \cite[Lemma 4.5.3]{BrennerBook} in the second step in a similar way as in \eqref{eq:stabilityKansa:finalEstimate}, and where we consequently have that $C=2 C_{\int} C_I$.
+This is the final semi-discrete stability estimate for the RBF-FD method with oversampling.
 From \eqref{eq:stabilityrbffd:finalEstimate} we observe that the solution norm is bounded by the inflow boundary term, by the jump term and by the numerical integration term.
 The latter two terms do not originate from the physical properties of the PDE problem, however, the numerical integration error estimate term is positive and can be made arbitrarily small for a fixed $h$, by decreasing $h_y$ (increasing the oversampling).
 The jump term is more problematic because it has an arbitrary sign, and there is no obvious control over it to make it smaller.
-Our conclusion is that the RBF-FD solution is not guaranteed to be stable in time by construction, without including additional stabilization terms, and that even if we send $h_y \to 0$ (equivalent to employing exact integration), the jump term is still going to prevent the method from being stable.
+Our conclusion is that the jump term and the integration error term require special attention when stabilizing the RBF-FD methods in time.
+As is later confirmed in the numerical experiments section, it is those spurious terms that make the RBF-FD method unstable in time.